 One of the software that you can use to help you prevent cyberbullying is FamiSafe.
 It is bombarded with technology to help detect any suspicious data on your child’s phone.
 So, in case any bad messages hit your child’s phone, you automatically get a notification on your end for stern action.
 There is no worry when it comes to the installation and usage of FamiSafe.
 In a span of 3 steps, you will be able to start parental control of your child’s phone.
-Install, Register your account and connect your kid’s phone to your phone before you start to enjoy the service.
+Install, Register your account, and connect your kid’s phone to your phone before you start to enjoy the service.

 Real-time location tracking

 This feature lets you know the whereabouts of your kid.
-Among the functions you can do are to check on the history location of your child and control which zones he goes to.
+Among the functions you can do are to check on the historic location of your child and control which zones he goes to.
 If he defies any orders, you instantly get alerts on your phone.

 Web content filtering